The Best Ways to Raise Money for Charity

 You’ve got friends and family who want to help you raise funds for your cause and each of them has an address book.
 Write a template for them to share with their contacts (for email sharing, include a subject line in the template that includes the name of your fundraiser).
 Ideally, you could also include an image or custom graphic.
 This is a great way to provide your team with the tools they need to contact their friends and family more effectively.

 Another approach: Write the perfect public Facebook post about your fundraiser, tag your team in the post and ask them (via text, email or Facebook Messenger, for example) to share the post on their own timelines.
 If the original post was made on your Facebook charity page, pay to boost its visibility.
-See our post How to use Facebook Advertising for your Fundraiser.
-Combining this approach with a compelling video is a great way to get people to stop scrolling and pay attention to your message.
+Combining this approach with a compelling video is a great way to get people to stop scrolling and pay attention to your message – and it can be replicated on Instagram.

 6. Get your community together – online and off